Charles Howard Lloyd

 Charles Howard Lloyd (October 12, 1873 – September 21, 1937) was an American architect based in Harrisburg, Pennsylvania.
-Active in the early 20th century, he became one of the city’s most prominent designers, producing civic, educational, residential, and commercial buildings during the City Beautiful movement.
+Active in the early 20th century, he designed civic, educational, residential, and commercial buildings during the City Beautiful movement.
 His works include the Zembo Shrine, Simon Cameron School, Telegraph Building (Harrisburg, Pennsylvania), and private residences such as the David E. Tracy Mansion.

 Early life and career

 Lloyd was born in Lisburn, Pennsylvania, in October 1873.
 By the 1890s he was practicing architecture in Harrisburg.
 His early commissions included the Simon Cameron School (1896), a Renaissance Revival building that was later expanded in 1904.
 He went on to design several other schools, including the Edison School, A.H.
 Boas School, William S. Steele School, and Shimmell School.

 In 1908, Lloyd designed the Commercial Trust (Furlow) Building, a Beaux-Arts style bank building.
 The following year he collaborated on the Harrisburg Telegraph Building, an early steel-frame office building that served as the Harrisburg Telegraph newspaper's headquarters.
-In 1910, he rebuilt the facade of Harrisburg’s Technical High School (later known as Old City Hall) in a Collegiate Gothic style.
+In 1910, he rebuilt the facade of Harrisburg's Technical High School (later known as Old City Hall) in a Collegiate Gothic style.

-By the 1920s, Lloyd had established himself as Harrisburg’s leading architect.
+By the 1920s, Lloyd had established an architectural practice in Harrisburg with numerous local commissions.
 He was commissioned for William Penn High School (1926), and in 1928 won the design competition for the Zembo Shrine, a Moorish Revival fraternal auditorium completed in 1930.